 Join us on an adventure as we take a closer look at birds, mammals, reptiles and amphibians.
 Explore where these animals live, what they eat and their specialized structures they utilize to aid in their survival.
-Recommend for grades K-2.
+Recommended for grades K-2.

 Home Sweet Habitat

 Take a trip around the world and explore the different places that animals call home!
 Take a look at these animals and investigate how they survive in their specific habitat.
-Recommend for grades 1-3.
+Recommended for grades 1-3.

 How do snakes hear without ears?
 How do lizards smell with their tongue?
 You will explore how animals sense the world differently than we do and how these amazing adaptations help them in the wild!
-Recommend for grades K-6.
+Recommended for grades K-6.

 Food Chain Flow

 Are you a predator, prey or both?
 Learn about producers, consumers, decomposers, and scavengers as well as how they are all connected in the chain of life!
 Build a food chain with real animals and discover their importance to the ecosystem!
-Recommend for grades 4-6.
+Recommended for grades 4-6.